ANALYSIS-Coronavirus to drive European airline industry shakeout

 "This virus will expedite the thesis of consolidation, possibly to extreme levels," Citi analyst Mark Manduca said, adding that 35% of Europe's short-haul market was loss-making in 2019.
 For investors who still want airlines, Manduca added, "we recommend sticking with the well-capitalized names who in 2021 should be able to consolidate the market: Ryanair and IAG."

-The virus's spread is hitting more routes - prompting a 50% cut in capacity by Lufthansa - while the full traffic impact is yet to show up in published data.
+The virus's spread is hitting more routes - prompting a 50% Lufthansa capacity cut and similar moves by others - while the full traffic impact is yet to show up in published data.
 International bookings to Europe plunged 79% as the outbreak mushroomed in Italy, leaving no doubt that the slump will be worse than the 2003 SARS epidemic.
 It may wipe $113 billion off airlines' revenues, according to IATA, their global association.

 SHUTDOWN IMPACT Airline executives still cling to the hope of a "V-shaped" rebound, mirroring SARS.
 Those with robust balance sheets can plan for the time when demand comes roaring back.